 When you need orthopaedic surgery, joint reconstruction or total joint replacement, you need the orthopaedic surgeons at DFP.

 Your spine is made up of 24 bones, called vertebrae.
 These bones stack on top of each other and connect to create a tunnel that protects your spinal cord.
 Your spinal cord is responsible for getting messages from your brain to the rest of your body and, obviously, is of critical importance.
 Spinal injuries are never to be taken lightly.

 Your spine is made up of three segments that form three natural curves.
 The “c-shaped” curves of the neck are the cervical spine.
 Five vertebrae make up the lower back called the lumbar spine.

 The “reverse c-shaped” curve of the chest is called the thoracic spine.
 Not only does your spine protect your spinal cord, it supports your head, chest, and the rest of your body and it allows you to bend and twist.
 Intervertebral disks separate your vertebrae like cushions to absorb any shock and keep the vertebrae from crashing into each other.

 Common Spinal Injuries

 There are many reasons for back pain from car accidents, to heredity, to age.
 You don’t have to live with back pain.
-Let the specialists at DFP Back and Spine Orthopaedic Surgery help.
-The most common fractures of the spine occur in the thoracic (midback) and lumbar spine (lower back) or at the connection of the two (thoracolumbar junction).
+Let the DFP back specialists in Kansas City help.
+The most common spine fractures occur in the thoracic (midback) and lumbar spine (lower back) or at the connection of the two (thoracolumbar junction).
 These fractures are typically caused by high-velocity accidents, such as a car crash or fall from height.

 Fracture of the Thoracic & Lumbar Spine